Tobin Bell: Early life and education

-Joseph Henry Tobin Jr. was born on August 7, 1942 in Queens, New York and raised in Weymouth, Massachusetts.
-His English mother, Eileen Julia Bell Tobin, was an actress who worked at the Quincy Repertory Company.
+Joseph Henry Tobin Jr. was born on August 7, 1942, in Queens, New York, and raised in Weymouth, Massachusetts.
+His English mother, Eileen Julia (née Bell) Tobin, who also had Irish ancestry, was an actress who worked at the Quincy Repertory Company.
 His American father, Joseph H. Tobin, built and established the radio station WJDA in Quincy, Massachusetts, in 1947 and once ran for mayor of Gloversville, New York.
 He has one sister and one brother.

 Bell studied liberal arts and journalism in college, with the intention of becoming a writer and entering the broadcasting field.
 He also has an interest in environmental matters, holding a master's degree in environmental science from Montclair State University as well as having worked for the New York Botanical Garden.
 He credits hearing a seminar by Hume Cronyn and Jessica Tandy at Boston University with inspiring him to begin an acting career.
 Bell later joined the Actors Studio where he studied with Lee Strasberg and Ellen Burstyn, and joined Sanford Meisner's Neighborhood Playhouse.

 Career

 1979–2003: Work in background roles, film debut and television appearances

 Bell played background roles in the late 1970s and early 1980s in over 30 films, including Woody Allen's Manhattan (1979), while also performing on off-Broadway and off-off-Broadway.
 Bell said that other actors at the Actors Studio thought doing stand-in and background work was "stupid or degrading", but he believed otherwise.
 In 1982, he had an uncredited scene in the Sydney Pollack film, Tootsie, playing a waiter at the Russian Tea Room that Pollack used as a tracking shot.
 He told Movieline, "You know, when you're talking about Tootsie, it's the tip of the iceberg, because those other twenty-nine films I did aren't even on IMDb."

 He worked on The Verdict (1982) for two weeks as a courtroom reporter in the trial.
 He recollected it being a "great opportunity" watching Sidney Lumet and Paul Newman, while also learning the technical aspect of acting.
 For every role he plays, starting with the initial reading of the script to the final shot of a production, he keeps a journal of various questions about and motivations for his character.
 "I write all kinds of stream-of-consciousness things that help me."
 He would have his first speaking role in the 1983 film Svengali playing a waiter with three lines.
 The same year Bell had a small speaking role as a reporter in the drama Sophie's Choice.
 In the mid-1980s, Bell said "I was doing off-Broadway plays three nights a week, working on my craft.
-And a director at the Actors Studio said, 'You know, Tobin you've been doing that for a while.
+And a director at the Actors Studio said, 'You know, Tobin, you've been doing that for a while.
 I think you should go to Hollywood and play bad guys'."
-Bell moved to Los Angeles and was cast in his first feature film, Mississippi Burning in 1988, as "tough and street smart" FBI Agent Stokes.
+Bell moved to Los Angeles and was cast in his first feature film, Mississippi Burning in 1988, as "tough and street smart" FBI agent Stokes.